Jack Feldman (songwriter)

 Jack Feldman is an American lyricist who has written songs for television, film, and Broadway.
 He has worked on many Disney movies ranging from Oliver & Company to The Lion King II: Simba's Pride, collaborating with Alan Menken on the songs for Newsies.
 He wrote the lyrics for Barry Manilow's Grammy Award–winning song "Copacabana" and won a Tony along with Alan Menken for the stage musical version of Newsies.
+More recently, he collaborated with Benj Pasek and Justin Paul on writing additional lyrics for some of the duo's new songs for Disney's live-action remake of Snow White.
 Feldman grew up on Long Island.

 Career

 Jack Feldman wrote the lyrics in the following works.